tadijam64/search-engines-comparison/README.md

 # Apache Lucene, Apache Solr and Elasticsearch comparison on AEM 6.4

-Goal of this project is to explore capabilities of ***search engines*** mentioned in title on different types of content and with different technical cases, together with their behaviour on AEM's technology stack.
+Goal of this project is to explore capabilities of ***search engines*** mentioned in the title on different types of content and with different technical cases, together with their behaviour on AEM's technology stack.

 This project is practical part of Master's Thesis "***Implementing Search Engines in Adobe Experience Manager***" on Faculty of Organization and Informatics.

 Proper testing of search engine's capabilities requires large amount of data.
-To avoid thinking and planing of all content on site, existing AEM reference site - We Retail is used.
+To avoid thinking and planing of all site's content that makes sense, existing AEM reference site - We Retail is used.

 The whole Master's Thesis will be published here as soon as the project is done.